Public health priority: High for pulmonary (including laryngeal) TB cases. Routine for extrapulmonary TB cases.

 There are no restrictions on the movement of patients with extra-pulmonary disease, who have had pulmonary TB excluded or those with negative sputum smears on adequate therapy.

-Cases must be excluded from educational facilities and children’s services (including child care, family day care, kindergartens, after school care) as required under jurisdictional regulations.
+Cases must be excluded from educational facilities and children’s services (including childcare, family day care, kindergartens, after school care) as required under jurisdictional regulations.

-A restriction order, e.g. under a Notifiable Diseases Act or similar, may be issued to a person with pulmonary TB who does not comply with prescribed treatment and is not willing to limit their movement within the community.
+Section 15: Jurisdiction specific issues for links to relevant legislation).
 Enactment of an isolation order is a last resort that follows extensive consultation between the treating clinicians and TB services, patient counselling, psychological assessment and use of alternative strategies to enhance adherence, including incentives and enablers.

 To assist in the identification of contacts at risk of infection, an environmental assessment should be undertaken of the settings that the patient has been spending time while infectious.
 Factors to consider include: